Levontriz/Menufy/README.md

 # set title takes in a string that is printed just before options appear from simpleNumberRequest
 screenTest.set_title("Testing Screen 2")

-# Currently this does nothing and technically could be removed from the code but it will be expanded upon in kater development
+# Currently this does nothing and technically could be removed from the code but it will be expanded upon in later development
 screenTest.set_type(ScreenTypes.OPTIONS)

 # add option creates an option and takes in a string for the label and a function for callback